NVIDIA/spark-rapids/tools/README.md

 Note: the duration(s) reported are in milli-seconds.

+There are 2 output files from running the tool.
+One is a summary text file printing in order the applications most likely to be good candidates for the GPU to the ones least likely.
+It outputs the application ID, duration, the SQL Dataframe duration and the SQL duration spent when we found SQL queries with potential problems.
+The other file is a CSV file that contains more information and can be used for further post processing.

-It can also print out any potential problems it finds in a separate column, which is not included in the score.
+Note, potential problems are reported in the CSV file in a separate column, which is not included in the score.
 This currently only includes some UDFs.
 The tool won't catch all UDFs, and some of the UDFs can be handled with additional steps.
 Please refer to [supported_ops.md](../docs/supported_ops.md) for more details on UDF.

-The output also contains a `Executor CPU Time Percent` column that is not included in the score.
+The CSV output also contains a `Executor CPU Time Percent` column that is not included in the score.
 This is an estimate at how much time the tasks spent doing processing on the CPU vs waiting on IO.
 This is not always a good indicator because sometimes you may be doing IO that is encrypted and the CPU has to do work to decrypt it, so the environment you are running on needs to be taken into account.

-The last column `App Duration Estimated` is used to indicate if we had to estimate the application duration.
+`App Duration Estimated` is used to indicate if we had to estimate the application duration.
 If we had to estimate it, it means the event log was missing the application finished event so we will use the last job or sql execution time we find as the end time used to calculate the duration.